HaoZhang615/Realtime-Synthetic-Call-Center-Agents/README.md

 >[!NOTE]
 >AZD will also setup the local Python environment for you, using `venv` and installing the required packages.

+## Local execution

+Once the environment has been deployed with `azd up` you can also run the aplication locally.

+Please follow the instructions in [the instructions in `src/chainlit`](./src/chainlit/README.md)

 ## Architecture

 ![Architecture Diagram](./docs/images/architecture_v0.0.1.png)